-Australian creators of animated projects for children are invited to apply to participate in the third Asian Animation Summit (AAS), an annual event to showcase Asia’s strongest animated projects looking for investors and partners.
-AAS is neither a conference nor a market, and is designed to stimulate co-production and co-financing within the region.
-It is an initiative of Korea’s KOCCA and Malaysia’s MDeC, Thailand’s SIPA and DITP as well as Screen Australia, and is owned and produced by Kidscreen.
+Australian creators of animated projects for children are invited to apply to participate in the fourth Asian Animation Summit (AAS), the annual event designed to attract producers of animation for children who want to co-produce with Asian partners.
+The AAS is an initiative of Korea’s KOCCA, Malaysia’s MDeC and Thailand’s SIPA/DITP, supported by Screen Australia and owned and produced by Kidscreen.

 Up to four projects will be selected from Australia.
 Producers from the other participating countries should refer to the AAS website for further information.

-Screen Australia, in conjunction with DFAT, will offer travel grants of $2,000 per successful company.
-In addition, they will be offered a free registrations to AAS as well as access to negotiated accommodation rates at the host hotel.
+Screen Australia will offer travel grants of $2,500 per successful company.
+In addition, they will be offered a free registration to the AAS as well as access to negotiated accommodation rates at the host hotel, The Shilla Jeju.

 Information for applicants